 Many divers find that the only time they really get a chance to dive is on vacation.
-Either they live in a location where diving is not available year round or other things get in the way of diving.
-So we spend our lunch hour at work surfing the net looking for an inspiration of where to go on a dive vacation.
+Either they live in a location where diving is not available year-round or other things get in the way of diving.
+So we spend our lunch hour at work surfing the net looking for an inspiration for where to go on a dive vacation.
 For many people trying to decide where to take a vacation is a huge task, divers can reduce those choices to only include places to dive.
 If the diver is traveling with a non-diving companion or with a family, some locations might not be appropriate.
-With proper planning you can still get your dive vacation while the others are still getting their own wonderful vacation, it is planning and priorities.
+With the proper planning, you can still get your dive vacation while the others are still getting their own wonderful vacation, it is planning and priorities.

 This same process can be done where the resort and dive centers are separate locations.
 In this case, you need to factor in travel times.